 This means that you will have hundreds of skill names, and hundreds of skill descriptions.
 If each skill is 50 tokens, this will be 5000 tokens.
 Also depending on the quality of your skill descriptions, the agent might invoke skills unnecessarily, or fail to invoke skills when it is needed.

 If you look at the skills, there are skills that are company-wide and there are skills that are team-wide.
-We should only load company-wide skills into context.
+You should only load company-wide skills into context.

 ---